rnpbr/opennetworking-docs/docs/en/Laboratórios/Contribua/index.md

 ## 3. Ensuring the Scripts are Correct

-To ensure that the quick download process works correctly, **both scripts (get.sh and get.bat) must be included in the lab's folder within the lab repository**.
-This ensures that, when using the download links, users can download and unpack the lab efficiently, without problems.
+To ensure that the quick download process works correctly, **both scripts (get.sh and get.bat) must be included in the lab folder in question within the lab repository**.
+This ensures that, when using the download links, users can download and decompress the lab efficiently, without problems.

 !!! tip "Tip"
-    When including the scripts in GitLab, make sure the URLs are configured correctly with the names corresponding to the repository folder and the lab name.
+    When including the scripts in GitLab, verify that the URLs are configured correctly with the names corresponding to the repository folder and the lab name.

 ---

-With these steps, you will be able to effectively contribute to the lab documentation and ensure that all download links and scripts are working correctly, without changing the structure of the documentation or adding anything extra.
+With these steps, you can effectively contribute to the lab documentation and ensure that all download links and scripts are working correctly. without changing the structure of the documentation or adding anything extra.